 Can a leaking radiator be repaired?

 Most of the time, yes!
-If the body of the radiator starts to leak then this means you need a new radiator.
+If the leaking radiator gland of the body starts to leak then this means you need a new radiator.
 Nothing else you can do about this.

 Are radiator leaks expensive to fix?

 Not really.
 It takes around 2 or 4 hours to replace a radiator and 1-2 hours to replace the valve.
-In both cases, the plumber has to drain the system, remove and fix a new radiator or valves and fill up the system.
+In both cases, the plumber has to drain the system, remove and fix several new rad or valves and fill up the system.

 Radiators are not complicated and there can be just a few things and places where can be a leak coming from.

 Here are a few common ones:

 The most common one is when the lockshield valve starts to drip.
 If you are lucky and the compression fittings on the existing valve are loosened a bit.
 All you have to do to tighten up.
 But sometimes this is not working and you need to replace the whole valve.